Pregnant women struggle to find support, stability after displacement from Tigray Region in Ethiopia - Ethiopia

 “I had to leave everything behind—my belongings, my jewellery, and my livelihood that gave me some independence and strength: my cooking set.
 I only managed to bring with me two dresses and some underwear, as well as the little money we had kept at home,” she said.

 Three days of walking and hitchhiking brought them to Dabat, in Gondar, where aid groups have established a site for internally displaced people.
-There are currently 630 households, around 1,870 individuals, staying in the Dabat displacement site.
-Of them, 490 are estimated to be women and girls of reproductive age.
+There are currently 630 households with around 1,870 individuals in the Dabat displacement site.
+Of them, 490 people are estimated to be women and girls of reproductive age.

 Hiwot and her husband share a tent with their neighbours from Tigray.

-Today, the fighting in Tigray is ongoing, and access to humanitarian aid is limited and conditions are deteriorating, United Nations agencies report.
-In Amhara Region, tens of thousands of people are targeted for assistance.
+Today, the fighting in Tigray is ongoing, and access to humanitarian aid is limited, while conditions are deteriorating, according to a United Nations report.
+In the Amhara Region, tens of thousands of people are targeted for assistance.

 Safe delivery services and support after trauma